carla-simulator/rllib-integration/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 RLlib integration brings support between the [Ray/RLlib](https://github.com/ray-project/ray) library and the [CARLA simulator](https://github.com/carla-simulator/carla).
 This repository handles the creation and use of the CARLA simulator as an environment of Ray, which the users can use for training and inference purposes.
-This is complemented by an example, as well as some files to easy the use of AWS instances.
+This is complemented by an example, as well as some files to ease the use of AWS instances.
 These functionalities are divided in the following way:

 * **rllib_integration** contains all the infrastructure related to CARLA.
 Here, we set up the CARLA server, clients and actors.
 Also, the basic structure that all training and testing experiments must follow is included here.